opencv/opencv/doc/tutorials/tutorials.rst

    .. cssclass:: toctableopencv

    =========== =======================================================
-   |Video|     Look here in order to find use on your video stream algorithms like: motion extraction, feature tracking and foreground extractions.
+   |Video|     Look here in order to find algorithms usable on your video streams like: motion extraction, feature tracking and foreground extractions.

    =========== =======================================================